 PURSUANT TO M.D.
 ALA., LBR 3007-1, THIS OBJECTION WILL BE TAKEN UNDER ADVISEMENT BY THE COURT AND MAY BE RULED UPON BY THE COURT UNLESS A PARTY IN INTEREST FILES A RESPONSE WITHIN THIRTY (30) DAYS OF THE DATE OF SERVICE OF THIS OBJECTION.
 RESPONSES MUST BE SERVED UPON THE MOVING PARTY AND IN THE MANNER DIRECTED BY M.D.
 ALA., LBR 5005-4, FILED WITH THE CLERK ELECTRONICALLY OR BY U.S. MAIL ADDRESSED AS FOLLOWS: CLERK’S OFFICE, U.S. BANKRUPTCY COURT, ONE CHURCH STREET, MONTGOMERY, AL 36104.

-(4) Any responses to the objection to claim must be served upon the following: the debtor or the debtor in possession; any trustee appointed in the case; any other affected creditors; any committee appointed in the case; and any other entity as the Court may direct.
+(5) Any responses to the objection to claim must be served upon the following: the debtor or the debtor in possession; any trustee appointed in the case; the claimant; any other affected creditor(s); any committee appointed in the case; and any other entity as the Court may direct.

-(5) If no response is filed to the objection to claim, the party filing the objection to claim must file with the Court a Declaration in Support of Entry of Order using Local Form 4 and submit an order no sooner than thirty (30) days after the objection was filed and served and no later than forty-five (45) days after such filing and service.
-The proposed order shall be submitted to the Court as directed in Local Rule 9072-1, and, to the extent a form order is provided on the Court's website at www.almb.uscourts.gov, the appropriate form order shall be used.
+(6) If no response is filed to the objection to claim, the Court will electronically prompt the moving party using a "Declaration and Order Due" event to file with the Court a Declaration in Support of Entry of Order using Local Form 5.
+The party filing the objection to claim will have seven (7) days from the "Declaration and Order Due” event entered on CM/ECF to file the Declaration.
+If the Declaration is not timely filed, the objection to claim will be set for hearing.

-(6) If the objection, declaration, or order does not comply with this Local Rule, or if any information required by this Local Rule is not provided, or if procedures required by this Local Rule are not strictly followed, the Clerk's office will issue a deficiency notice.
+(7) If the objection to claim or Declaration does not comply with this Local Rule, or if any information required by this Local Rule is not provided, or if procedures required by this Local Rule are not strictly followed, the Clerk's office will issue a deficiency notice.
 If the deficiency or error is not corrected within two (2) business days, the objection to claim may be dismissed, denied, or overruled, without prejudice and without further notice or hearing.

-(7) The Court may sua sponte set any objection to claim filed pursuant to this Local Rule for a hearing.

 RULE 3015-1 CHAPTER 13 - PLAN